bradleytaunt/1mb-club/submit.md

 ### Help With Submitting Email Patches

 If you have never submitted a patch with git email, take a look at this very helpful guide: [git-send-email.io](https://git-send-email.io/)

-Otherwise, feel free to simply [open a PR on Codeberg](https://codeberg.org/btxx/1mb-club).

 The format of your newly added web page should be as follows (take note of the single decimal place!):